GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2LS-DRTutorial/ex3_f2ls_R3KKband_api.rst

-.. ex3_f2ls_R3KKband_cmdline.rst
+.. ex3_f2ls_R3KKband_api.rst

 .. include:: symbols.txt

-.. _f2ls_R3KKband_cmdline:
+.. _f2ls_R3KKband_api:

 *************************************************************************
 Example 3 - K-band R3K Longslit Point Source - Using the "reduce" command
 *************************************************************************

-We will reduce a F2 R3K 2.2 |um| longslit observation the superluminal microquasar GRS 1915+105 using the "|reduce|" command that is operated directly from the Unix shell  Just open a terminal and load the DRAGONS conda environment to get started.
+We will reduce a F2 R3K 2.2 |um| longslit observation the superluminal microquasar GRS 1915+105 using the Python programmatic interface.

 This observation uses the 2-pixel slit.
 The original observation is a bit long.
 For expediency, we will reduced only the last eight frames of the